 - Increased risk of colon cancer.

 IBD is unpredictable, waxing and waning without warning.
-When the disease is active, the person will experience severe inflammation, which can make it impossible to work.
+When the disease is active, the person will experience severe inflammation, making it impossible to work.
 Not knowing when symptoms will hit can make it difficult to hold down a job.

 While suffering from IBD, a person may not be able to perform their work duties on a full-time basis.
-In these instances, long term disability benefits can be a good financial solution.
-Once an individual applies for benefits, the insurance company will decide if they qualify as disabled under the LTD insurance policy.
+In these instances, long-term disability benefits can provide financial support.
+Once an individual applies for benefits, the insurance company will review the information provided on the application and documentation from treating medical providers to decide if they qualify as disabled under the LTD insurance policy.

-To qualify for LTD, the disease must substantially interfere with school, work, personal, and social activities.
+To qualify for LTD, the disease must substantially interfere with your ability to work.
 When applying for LTD benefits due to IBD, you may want to show that you experience one or more of the following symptoms:

 - Iron deficiency anemia caused by blood loss;